progval/Supybot-plugins/AttackProtector/README.txt

 For each flood type, you can define a punishment.
 More common are 'ban', 'kick', 'kban'.
 You also can define modes, such as the default punishment for group joins: 'mode+i' (it defines the mode +i).
-You also can remove a mode, with the syntax 'mode-i'.
+You also can remove a mode, with the syntax 'mode-i', or set/unset modes to the user, with 'mode-v' or 'mode+v'.
 For a complete list of available modes, checkout the network's help pages.